 The Fed has delayed a rate hike yet again.
 It seems convinced the economy isn’t ready to survive on higher short-term rates.
 So we continue to see zero rates to stimulate more economic activity.
 But today the market is proving just how limited the Fed’s influence really is!

-I’ve been warning for years now that there is a limit to how much you can stimulate the economy with free money and zero interest rate policies before the financial drugs no longer work.
+I’ve been warnrning for years now that there is a limit to how much you can stimulate the economy with free money and zero interest rate policies before the financial drugs no longer work.
 Eventually, the system breaks down from excessive debt and overexpansion.

 There are two signs that this is finally happening.
 No. 1 is the beginning of debt defaults again, starting with Greece.
 No. 2 is that, despite continued zero short-term rate policies and endless QE around the world… long-term interest rates are finally rising.

 These policies will fail.
 When it happens, it will result in debt deleveraging and deflation as we have written about extensively.

 We saw this start to occur in late 2008… which is precisely why governrnments around the world stepped in with unprecedented zero interest rate and endless QE policies.
 They believed they could simply print enough money to offset the economic decline and debt deleveraging — using inflation to fight deflation.

 We’ve seen 10-year Treasury yields go up from late January’s low of 1.65% to 2.47% last Wednesday.
 And they look likely to continue to rise, just as I’ve forecasted.
 This is not good for stock market valuations or real estate or the economy or the “frackers” that are due to bust ahead from falling oil prices.
 I believe we could see U.S. 10-year rates rise to as high as 3.3% or a bit higher in the months ahead.

 But this rise in rates is worldwide… and it accelerated recently in Europe.